 Criticism and Disadvantages of this Weight Loss Program

 Of course, there are also financial interests behind the slim in sleep concept.
 You can achieve a rapid weight reduction through a specially developed and protein shake or other foods from Dr. Pape.
-This collection of books and other foods aren’t available in the U.S., yet.
+Plus, this collection of books and other foods aren’t available in the U.S., yet.

 Many dieters find it difficult to take a five-hour break between meals.
 Others do not want to do without their beloved cappuccino or milky coffee in the morning.
 The slim while asleep nutritional concept therefore certainly does not appeal to everyone.